 - pink salt and black pepper to taste, not too much as the dressing is also seasoned

-- cubes oven baked pumpkin
+- 1 cup cubed oven baked or steamed pumpkin

 Massage the kale with the slat, garlic and lemon juice for about 5 minutes until te leaves get softer.
 This will make it easier on the digestion.
 Add the remaining ingredients and season if needed.